legendary-mich/moonpipe/README.md

 mp.pump('c')
 ```

-### Overriding predefined operators
+### Overriding predefined valves

-Every of the predefined operators can be overridden with a set of options.
-The **promise-based** operators accept options specific to the `PromiseValves`.
-The **time-based** operators accept options specific to the `TimeValves`.
+Every of the predefined valves can be overridden with a set of options.
+The **promise-based** valves accept options specific to the `PromiseValve`.
+The **time-based** valves accept options specific to the `TimeValves`.
 The `options` parameter is always passed in as **the last argument**.
 I'm going to show you a simple example here.
 For the full list of options see the [Presets explained](#presets-explained) section.

 ```javascript
 const { MoonPipe } = require('moonpipe')